otrego/community/README.md

 * Tutorials
 * Examples

-Review for changes to the Community Pages repository is recommended but not required.
+Review for changes to the Community Pages repository is encouraged but not required for Otrego maintainers.